 Penn State encourages qualified persons with disabilities to participate in its programs and activities.

-If you think you may need any type of accommodation or if you have questions about physical access at Penn State Beaver, please contact Ms. Jill Tress, learning center and disabilities services coordinator, 724-773-3867, in advance of your visit.
+If you anticipate a need for any type of accommodation at Penn State Beaver or if you have questions about physical access on campus, please contact Jill Tress, learning center and disabilities services coordinator, 724-773-3867, in advance of your visit.

-Penn State is an equal opportunity, affirmative action employer, and is committed to providing employment opportunities to minorities, women, veterans, individuals with disabilities, and other protected groups.
-Nondiscrimination: http://guru.psu.edu/policies/
+Penn State is an equal opportunity, affirmative action employer and is committed to providing employment opportunities to minorities, women, veterans, individuals with disabilities, and other protected groups.
+For more information, visit Nondiscrimination: http://guru.psu.edu/policies/ AD85.html